Product & Brand Designer

 Seed round to Series A. That kind of trajectory doesn't happen without a product people actually trust.

-Three and a half years, one designer, and a company that grew from nothing into something real.
-Design was at the center of that growth in ways that aren't always the case.
+Three and a half years, one designer, and a company that went from seven people to a real business.
+Design was at the center of that growth.